What drives property values in Newburgh to move up and down?

-When your property appreciates you have a larger asset to borrow against, and you'll see a bigger profit when you sell.
-There is a variety of reasons why property values in Newburgh rise and fall.
-So, how will you be sure what you're purchasing now will appreciate over time?
-It's important that you select a real estate agent in Newburgh who can identify the factors that affect local prices is the most important element to consider.
+When your house appreciates you have more resources to borrow against, and you get a greater profit when you sell.
+But how can you be sure what you're buying presently will appreciate over time?
+Property values in Newburgh waver for numerous reasons.
+Choosing an agent in Newburgh who understands the factors that affect local prices is the most important element to consider.

-A lot of people are convinced that the economy is the most important factor impacting real estate appreciation.
-Naturally, there are some factors on a national level that change your property's value: unemployment, mortgage rates, inflation, and more.
-However, your property's value and the elements that play the biggest role in its appreciation depend on the local Newburgh economy and housing market.
+A lot of people believe that the economy is the most important factor impacting real estate appreciation.
+Obviously, there are many factors on a national level that alter your property's value: unemployment, interest rates, consumer confidence, and more.
+However, your home's value and the aspects that play the most significant role in its appreciation are particular to the local Newburgh economy and housing market.

-Recent sales - Your agent should give you data on the recent real estate sales in the neighborhoods that you're asking about.
+Recent sales - Your REALTOR® should give you data on the recent real estate sales in the districts that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a nice combination of jobs in an area, or does it count on just one industry?
-Is the blend of commercial and residential development changing?
-All these play a part.
+Economic factors - Have companies moved into or away from an area?
+Are local companies hiring?
+Is there a fair combination of jobs in an area, or does it rely upon just one industry?
+All these play a role.